thomaskejser/modern-cmake/docs/blog.md

 When building a library, we will then add another directory called: `src/[target]/include/[namespace]/[target]/`.
 With `[namespace]` being the name you have already picked.

-This might seem annoying — and it is.
+This might seem annoying, and it is.
 But it provides us with two strong benefits:

 1) Consistent `#include` patterns
 2) Clear distinction between public and private headers